E-Verify Quick Reference Guide for Employers

 - Keep the original signed Further Action Notice on file with Form I-9

-- Decide whether to take action to resolve the TNC or not and indicate choice on the Further Action Notice
+- Decide whether to take action to resolve the mismatch or not and indicate choice on the Further Action Notice;

-- Acknowledge the TNC case result by signing and dating Further Action Notice
+- Acknowledge the mismatch case result by signing and dating Further Action Notice; and

 CONFIRM EMPLOYEE DECISION AND REFER CASE

-After the employee is notified of the TNC and decides whether to take action to resolve the case result, the employee should acknowledge the decision on the Further Action Notice.
-Employees who choose to take action on a TNC are referred to SSA and/or DHS.
-If a dual TNC is received, the employee will be referred to both SSA and DHS.
+After the employee is notified of the mismatch and decides whether to take action to resolve the case result, the employee should acknowledge the decision on the Further Action Notice.
+Employees who choose to take action on a mismatch are referred to DHS and/or SSA.
+If a dual mismatch is received, the employee will be referred to both DHS and SSA.
 Follow the steps outlined in the Confirm Employee Decision and Refer Case – Process Overview.

 Give the employee the Referral Date Confirmation from E-Verify.
-The Referral Date Confirmation provides the date by which the employee must visit SSA and/or call DHS.
-The employee should bring the TNC Further Action Notice when he or she visits a SSA field office.
+The Referral Date Confirmation provides the date by which the employee must call DHS and/or visit SSA.
+The employee should bring the Further Action Notice when he or she visits an SSA field office.

-If the photos do not match during E-Verify photo matching, E-Verify will prompt the employer to upload copies of the employee’s photo document and the case may result in a TNC.
-When this happens, the employer must notify the employee of the TNC and allow the employee to choose whether to take action to resolve the TNC.
-If the employee decides to take action on the photo mismatch TNC, the employer must refer the case in E-Verify and the employee must contact DHS to begin resolving the TNC.
+If the photos do not match during E-Verify photo matching, E-Verify will prompt the employer to upload copies of the employee’s photo document and the case may result in a mismatch.
+When this happens, the employer must notify the employee of the mismatch and allow the employee to choose whether to take action to resolve the mismatch.
+If the employee decides to take action on the photo mismatch, the employer must refer the case in E-Verify and the employee must contact DHS to begin resolving the mismatch.